Sanchaksh/Cloak-of-Invisibility/README.md

 Use a red coloured cloth.
 Developed in python.

-*YOU CAN CHANGE THE HSV VALUES IN THE MASKS AND USE ANY CLOTH YOU WANT* Set the rgb values.
+*YOU CAN CHANGE THE HSV FOR COLORS VALUES IN THE MASKS AND USE ANY CLOTH YOU WANT* Set the rgb values.